 GRI Standard Title Disclosure No. Name/ Description Page No. Comments

-Workers with high incidence or
+Workers with high incidence or Data for year 2018 has been

-Occupational high risk of diseases related to
+Occupational high risk of diseases related to used, as 2019 data is not yet

-Health and Safety 403-3 their occupation 149
+Health and Safety 403-3 their occupation 148 available.

 Health and safety topics

 Occupational covered in formal agreement

-Health and Safety 403-4 with trade unions 149
+Health and Safety 403-4 with trade unions 148

 Training and Average hours of training per Partially reported, as limited

-Education 404-1 year per employee 149 data is available
+Education 404-1 year per employee 148 data is available.

-Programs for upgrading
+Programs for upgrading Data for year 2018 has been

-Training and employee skills and transition
+Training and 404.2 employee skills and transition 140 used, as 2019 data is not yet

-Education 404-2 assistance programs 149
+Education 404-2 assistance programs 148 available.

-Percentage of employees
+Percentage of employees B. L. C

-receiving regular performance
+Tanining receiving regular performance Data for year 2018 has been

-Training and and career development
+Training and 104.2 and career development 140 used, as 2019 data is not yet

-Education 404-3 reviews 149
+Education 404-3 reviews 148 available.

-Diversity and Equal Diversity of governance bodies
+Diversity and Fauel Diversity of governonce hadies Data for year 2018 has been

-Opportunity 405-1 and employees 150
+Diversity and Equal 405-1 Diversity of governance bodies 140 used, as 2019 data is not yet available.

-Ratio of basic salary and
+Opportunity 405-1 and employees Ratio of basic salary and 149 avaliable.

 Diversity and Equal remuneration of women and

-Opportunity 405-2 men 151
+Opportunity 405-2 men 150

-Incidents of discrimination and
+Оррогини 403-2 Incidents of discrimination and 150

-Non-discrimination 406-1 corrective actions taken 151-153
+Non-discrimination 106-1 corrective actions taken 150-152

-Operations with local
+Non discrimination 1-00 1 Operations with local 130 132

 community engagement,

-Local Communities 413-1 impact assessments, and 154
+Local Communities ∆13-1 impact assessments, and 153

-Operations with significant
+200ai Communicies 113 1 Operations with significant 133

 actual and potential negative

-Local Communities 413-2 impacts on local communities 154
+Local Communities 413-2 impacts on local communities 153

 Assessment of the health and

 Customer Health safety impacts of product and

-and Safety 416-1 service categories 155
+and Safety 416-1 service categories 154

-Incidents of non-compliance
+, Incidents of non-compliance

 Customer Health concerning the health and

-and Safety 416-2 safety imoacts of 155
+and Safety 416-2 safety imoacts of 154

 Requirements for product and

 Marketing and service information and

-Labeling 417-1 labeling 156
+Labeling 417-1 labeling 155

 Incidents of non-compliance

 Marketing and concerning product and service

-Labeling 417-2 information and labeling 156
+Labeling 417-2 information and labeling 155

 Incidents of non-compliance

 Marketing and concerning marketing

-Labeling 417-3 communications 156
+Labeling 417-3 communications 155

 Substantiated complaints

 concerning breaches of

 customer privacy and losses of

-Customer Privacy 418-1 customer data 157
+Customer Privacy 418-1 customer data 156